ToNi3141/Rasterix/README.md

   - fix point interpolation with 25 bit multipliers
   - internal framebuffer (RRXIF)

-Then the core requires __around 10k LUTs__ on a Xilinx Series 7 device.
+The core can blow up to __around 36k LUTs__ on a Xilinx Series 7 device when everything is enabled:

-High performance configuration:
   - 128 bit memory bus
   - 256px textures
   - 2 TMUs